gitter-badger/Arena-Electron/docs/game/arena.md

 function setupObstacles() {}
 ```

-Currently creates the preset 4 Obstacles used in the original Arena, and adds them to the obstacles array.
+Currently creates the preset 4 Obstacles used in the original Arena, along with 4 new angled Obstacles, and adds them to the obstacles array.

 !!! note
     Will be updated later to load obstacles from a json file